UI for Blazor

 If you want to show the development of a trend over time, the chart can let you provide DateTime values for its x-axis and it will aggregate the data points falling in the intervals you choose for you.

-The Telerik Blazor Chart component has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines) and Bootstrap (which looks like the Bootstrap styling to integrate better).
+The Telerik Blazor Chart component has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines), Bootstrap (which looks like the Bootstrap styling to integrate better) and Fluent (based on Microsoft Fluent UI).
 Each theme predefines several series colors, so your charts look harmonious and fit design guidelines.